kylerush/oform/README.md

 ### success

-Dispatches when Oform has successfully validated the form and/or received a 200 response code on the POST/GET.
-If your form does not have a `method` attribute then Oform will not POST/GET the form data.
+Dispatches when Oform has successfully validated the form and/or received a response POST.
+If your form does not have a `method` attribute then Oform will not POST the form data.

+Generally speaking you should use this method for handling POST request responses instead of `.on('load')`.

 Example with no `method` attribute on form: